 We base our research and development on the use of human stem and progenitor cells obtained from fetal tissue.
 The federal and state governments and other jurisdictions impose restrictions on the use of fetal tissue.
 These restrictions change from time to time and may become more onerous.
-Additionally, we may not be able to identify or develop reliable sources for the cells necessary for our potential products--that is, sources that follow all state and federal guidelines for cell procurement.
-Further, we may not be able to obtain such cells in the quantity or quality sufficient to satisfy the commercial requirements of our potential products.
-As a result we may be unable to develop or produce our products in a profitable manner.
+Additionally, we may not be able to identify or develop reliable and ethical sources of the cells necessary for our potential products and obtain such cells in the quantity or quality sufficient to satisfy the commercial requirements of our potential products.